Healthdirect Free Australian health advice you can count on.

 Surgical masks

-Surgical masks give better protection than cloth masks.
-They help protect you from infection.
+Wearing a surgical mask helps to protect you from infection.
+They protect better than cloth masks.
 They also help to stop people who are sick from spreading their illness.

 Surgical masks can be medical grade, depending on their intended use.